 Of course this meant only one thing…. going shopping!!
 My husband was fully supportive about this particular shopping trip.
 He knew it was as important to me from a well-being perspective as it was from a practical perspective.

 I found a beautiful French style cabinet, which has sat happily in our bedroom for 8 years.
 It matches the rest of our furniture and it’s next to the ensuite so works perfectly.
 No one would ever know what this little cabinet holds and I love it.

-The other event to turn my life upside down was a pathological left femur break, and subsequent diagnosis of a rare progressive bone disease.
-It’s left me with a diseased, unstable spine, non union broken femur and multiple non union foot fractures, among other things.
+The other event to turn my life upside down was a pathological left femur break and subsequent diagnosis of a rare progressive bone disease.
+It’s left me with a diseased, unstable spine, two non union broken femurs, and multiple non union foot fractures, among other things.

 This health event was particularly challenging in terms of interior décor.

-The first issue I needed to think about was the best way to rest my leg as it tried to heal.
-I needed a foot stool to raise my leg but it couldn’t be too high or too low.
-My husband and I worked out, after using a couple of cushions, around 15 cms high was perfect to provide support and limit pain when sitting ( in my favourite Hamptons’ style wing chair of course).
+The first issue I needed to think about was the best way to rest my legs and feet.
+I needed a foot stool to raise my legs, but it couldn’t be too high or too low.
+My husband and I worked out, after using a couple of cushions as a template, around 15 cms high was perfect to provide support and limit pain when sitting ( in my favourite Hamptons’ style wing chair of course).

 I had previously bought some lovely cushions online and had a couple spare.
 My clever husband decided he could make a footstool, specific for my needs and we used one of my favourite cushion covers to upholster it.
 We added lovely wheels so I could easily move it, depending on what position gave me the least pain while sitting.
 I love the final result!!